MrG-bit/TerrariaCrowdControlMod/README.md

-# IMPORTANT NOTE: Mod not available to public yet.

 ![Terraria x Crowd Control](banner.png)</br>
 A mod for Terraria that allows the use of the [Crowd Control](https://crowdcontrol.live) Twitch extension.</br>
 Crowd Control allows viewers of a Twitch stream to use Coins to cause events to happen in the streamer's game.</br>